-At the Mount Sinai Medical Center, we are working to improve green transportation.
+At The Mount Sinai Hospital, we are working to improve green transportation.
 Current initiatives include:

 More bike racks for green commuters.